alxhslm/alxhslm.github.io/content/projects/coffee-rating-prediction/index.md

 ### Interactive dashboard

 In order to be able to interact the model and predict ratings for arbitrary coffees, I created a Streamlit dashboard which you can access [here](https://coffee-rating-prediction.streamlit.app/).
-The dashboard generates the required features from the input data, and then calls the model server.
+The dashboard generates the required features from the data inputted by the user, and then queries the model server.
+The predicted rating is then displayed in the dashboard.
 Have a play and see how your favourite coffee fares!

 ![Streamlit app](images/streamlit_app.png)

-## Conclusions

-We have shown that it is possible to predict how highly rated a coffee would be on CoffeeReview.com based purelty on information about the coffee and a linear model.
-We have shown that the biggest influencers on rating are:

-- Price
-- Fruityness
-- If a coffee is from East Africa

-We showed that the model could predict the rating to quite a high degree of accuracy, but struggled to predict particularly low or highly rated coffees.
-However, overall it produced an unbiased estimate.
 We can now apply use this model to predict the ratings of new coffees! :coffee: